ibexa/documentation-developer/docs/tutorials/enterprise_beginner/5_create_newsletter_form.md

 Start with creating a Form Content item.
 In the **Forms** panel, click **Create** and select **Form**.
-Enter the title, e.g. "Sign up for Newsletter" and click **Create a form**.
+Provide the title, e.g. "Sign up for Newsletter" and click **Create a form**.

 In the Form Builder, add and configure (using the **Basic** and **Validation** tabs) the following form fields: